Planning for Blended or Remote Learning

 If a school or district proposes to have an entire school shift to only online learning, or to have some students in multiple schools enrolled in an online learning program, is the program considered to be a separate school with its own Information Retrieval Number (IRN)?

-No. An online learning model is an educational approach, not a school.
-Students who receive instruction through an online learning model should remain enrolled and assigned to the building(s) which they would otherwise attend if not for the online program.
+No. An online education delivery model is an educational approach, not a school.
+Students who receive instruction through an online education delivery model should remain enrolled and assigned to the building(s) which they would otherwise attend if not for the online program.
 However, an existing school can adopt a completely remote learning approach and continue to operate under an existing IRN.